tasmia91/Spacebookapp/README.md

 This is the User Interface for Spacebook - Mobile App Development Assignment 2021/2022.

 I have used React Native CLI.
 For coding standards and to minimise errors, I have used a built in Eslint plugin: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint
+I have used Google and airBnB style guides.

 To get the UI started, read and follow the following below steps.